ANdIeCOOl/AppDev1_Library_Management_System/resume.md

 ### **Certifications & Courses**
 - Nothing great.
 - ICSE 78%
-- ISC Commerce 60
+- ISC Commerce 60%
-- BA Journalism, Economics English dropout (Here is the story starts .
+- BA Journalism, Economics English dropout (Here the story starts .
 Realised I wanted to do Science)
-- ISC Science dropout(couldn't do science and commerce, and some mental struggles) Actually didn't give up though
+- ISC Science dropout(couldn't do science and commerce, and some mental struggles).
+Actually didn't give up though, WIN IS A WIN
-- Jee 96th percentile (35000 rank) (but i had no science background(NIOS didn't count, even though they said it would) )
+- Jee 96th percentile (35000 rank) (but i had no science background(NIOS didn't count, even though they said it would *womp womp*) )
 - BS in Data Science and Artificial intelligence (Here the story picks up nice momentum.
 Defintely Nobel prize is in the cards.
 Believe it!)

 ---